 PhD, University of Michigan

 My research deals with 20th century literature and culture, focusing in particular upon German cultures of the Cold War.
-In addition to publishing several essays on punk rock in East Germany, and another on the early prose of Peter Weiss, I have co-edited a volume entitled Beyond No Future: Cultures of German Punk.
-I am currently writing my first book, Moving Images on the Margins: Experimental Film between Media in Late Socialist East Germany, which studies East German experimental filmmaking as an intermedial practice.
+In addition to publishing several essays on punk rock in East Germany, and other articles on experimental filmmaking in East Germany and the early prose of Peter Weiss, I have co-edited a volume entitled Beyond No Future: Cultures of German Punk.
+My first book, Moving Images on the Margins: Experimental Film between Media in Late Socialist East Germany, studies East German experimental filmmaking as an intermedial practice.
+My second book, very much noch im Werden, will study the working life and intellectual development of Peter Weiss with an eye to the positioning systems—ethical, political, aesthetic—of the Cold War.

 - German 3230, Introduction to German Literature: “Bertolt Brecht”